Blood CEA levels for detecting recurrent colorectal cancer

 Nicholson BD., Shinkins B., Pathiraja I., Roberts NW., James TJ., Mallett S., Perera R., Primrose JN., Mant D.

-BACKGROUND: Testing for carcino-embryonic antigen (CEA) in the blood is a recommended part of follow-up to detect recurrence of colorectal cancer following primary curative treatment.
+© 2015 The Cochrane Collaboration.
+Background: Testing for carcino-embryonic antigen (CEA) in the blood is a recommended part of follow-up to detect recurrence of colorectal cancer following primary curative treatment.
 There is substantial clinical variation in the cut-off level applied to trigger further investigation.
-OBJECTIVES: To determine the diagnostic performance of different blood CEA levels in identifying people with colorectal cancer recurrence in order to inform clinical practice.
-SEARCH METHODS: We conducted all searches to January 29 2014.
+Objectives: To determine the diagnostic performance of different blood CEA levels in identifying people with colorectal cancer recurrence in order to inform clinical practice.
+Search methods: We conducted all searches to January 29 2014.
 We applied no language limits to the searches, and translated non-English manuscripts.
 We searched for relevant reviews in the MEDLINE, EMBASE, MEDION and DARE databases.
-We searched for primary studies (including conference abstracts) in the Cochrane Central Register of Controlled Trials (CENTRAL), in MEDLINE, EMBASE, and the Science Citation Index & Conference Proceedings Citation Index - Science.
+We searched for primary studies (including conference abstracts) in the Cochrane Central Register of Controlled Trials (CENTRAL), in MEDLINE, EMBASE, and the Science Citation Index & Conference Proceedings Citation Index -Science.
 We identified ongoing studies by searching WHO ICTRP and the ASCO meeting library.
-SELECTION CRITERIA: We included cross-sectional diagnostic test accuracy studies, cohort studies, and randomised controlled trials (RCTs) of post-resection colorectal cancer follow-up that compared CEA to a reference standard.
+Selection criteria: We included cross-sectional diagnostic test accuracy studies, cohort studies, and randomised controlled trials (RCTs) of post-resection colorectal cancer follow-up that compared CEA to a reference standard.
 We included studies only if we could extract 2 x 2 accuracy data.
 We excluded case-control studies, as the ratio of cases to controls is determined by the study design, making the data unsuitable for assessing test accuracy.
-DATA COLLECTION AND ANALYSIS: Two review authors (BDN, IP) assessed the quality of all articles independently, discussing any disagreements.
+Data collection and analysis: Two review authors (BDN, IP) assessed the quality of all articles independently, discussing any disagreements.
 Where we could not reach consensus, a third author (BS) acted as moderator.
 We assessed methodological quality against QUADAS-2 criteria.
 We extracted binary diagnostic accuracy data from all included studies as 2 x 2 tables.
 We conducted a bivariate meta-analysis.
 We used the xtmelogit command in Stata to produce the pooled estimates of sensitivity and specificity and we also produced hierarchical summary ROC plots.
-MAIN RESULTS: In the 52 included studies, sensitivity ranged from 41% to 97% and specificity from 52% to 100%.
-In the seven studies reporting the impact of applying a threshold of 2.5 µg/L, pooled sensitivity was 82% (95% confidence interval (CI) 78% to 86%) and pooled specificity 80% (95% CI 59% to 92%).
-In the 23 studies reporting the impact of applying a threshold of 5 µg/L, pooled sensitivity was 71% (95% CI 64% to 76%) and pooled specificity 88% (95% CI 84% to 92%).
-In the seven studies reporting the impact of applying a threshold of 10 µg/L, pooled sensitivity was 68% (95% CI 53% to 79%) and pooled specificity 97% (95% CI 90% to 99%).
-AUTHORS' CONCLUSIONS: CEA is insufficiently sensitive to be used alone, even with a low threshold.
+Main results: In the 52 included studies, sensitivity ranged from 41% to 97% and specificity from 52% to 100%.
+In the seven studies reporting the impact of applying a threshold of 2.5 g/L, pooled sensitivity was 82% (95% confidence interval (CI) 78% to 86%) and pooled specificity 80% (95% CI 59% to 92%).
+In the 23 studies reporting the impact of applying a threshold of 5 g/L, pooled sensitivity was 71% (95% CI 64% to 76%) and pooled specificity 88% (95% CI 84% to 92%).
+In the seven studies reporting the impact of applying a threshold of 10 g/L, pooled sensitivity was 68% (95% CI 53% to 79%) and pooled specificity 97% (95% CI 90% to 99%).
+Authors' conclusions: CEA is insufficiently sensitive to be used alone, even with a low threshold.
 It is therefore essential to augment CEA monitoring with another diagnostic modality in order to avoid missed cases.
 Trying to improve sensitivity by adopting a low threshold is a poor strategy because of the high numbers of false alarms generated.
-We therefore recommend monitoring for colorectal cancer recurrence with more than one diagnostic modality but applying the highest CEA cut-off assessed (10 µg/L).
+We therefore recommend monitoring for colorectal cancer recurrence with more than one diagnostic modality but applying the highest CEA cut-off assessed (10 g/L).